Intel launches high-end server chip for the cloud

 The popularity of smartphones and other mobile gadgets has increased the need for massive computer centers that store data and feed email, videos and other information to those devices.

-UBS expects spending on data centers to surge 49 percent this year, driven by the likes of Apple (AAPL.O), Facebook and Google (GOOG.O).
+UBS expects spending on data centers to surge 49 percent this year, driven by the likes of Apple, Facebook and Google.

 At Tuesday's event, Intel trotted out a variety of clients to demonstrate how its new platform might be employed.